-You can claim a free charity place through us if you pledge to raise a minimum of £500 as an individual or £800 as a relay team.
+You can register for a £50 charity place through us when you pledge to raise a minimum of £550 in sponsorship.

-Or alternatively give is a call on 0300 123 5461 and we will register you over the phone.
+Or, alternatively, give us a call on 0300 123 5461 and we can register you over the phone

 Got a place already?

 Request your sponsorship pack and join our team.